elpadi/fool-interview-project/README.md

 ## Installation

-### Plugin
+### Plugin (Financial Pages)

 Move the plugin to the plugins directory and run the composer.json file inside the plugin directory.
+Proceed to activate the plugin.

-### Theme
+### Theme (Motley Fool)

 Move the theme into the themes directory.
+The theme is a child-theme of TwentyTwenty, which must already be installed.
+Proceed to activate the theme.